47 Counties of Kenya: Their Headquarters and Codes

 Delve into the administrative structure of Kenya, learning about the 47 counties, their headquarters, and respective codes—an insightful guide to understanding the heart of Kenya's local governance.

-Unraveling the List of Kenya's 47 Counties
+Background of Kenya's Counties

 Code | County | Headquarters | Postal abbreviations |